MaPPmath/mappmath.github.io/pages/about/people.md

 using MaPP's programs to connect with undergraduates at his university and high school students in his community.

-As director of
-MaPP, Dr. Clontz oversees the design of quality mathematical puzzle content for our various programs.
-In particular, Dr. Clontz strives to find ways to take mathematical research, including his own work in topology and game theory, and make it accessible to high school students by applying the same concepts in many of MaPP's puzzles.
+Dr. Clontz strives to find ways to take mathematical research, including his own work in topology and game theory, and make it accessible to high school students by applying the same concepts in many of MaPP's puzzles.
 He also loves to duplicate the fun of MaPP's programs in his classroom by